Today’s modern household uses water for numerous purposes.

 - Water your lawn and garden as early in the morning as possible.
 This will prevent the water from evaporating as quickly and result in the need for less watering in general.
 If you use a professional lawn care service, they may be able to help or have other ideas to conserve.

 - Put automatic water sprinklers on a timer and make sure they are pointing only at areas where plants will be watered.

 - Look for drought-resistant plants that can live throughout the year.
 These hardy plants often rely on their own water reserves and don’t need to be directly watered as often as other species.

-- Place a layer of mulch around your flower bed and garden and under shrubs and trees (you can also find a landscaper near you to help).
-Mulch not only looks nice, but it also helps keep water from evaporating as quickly and ensures that the water is getting down to the roots.
+- Place a layer of mulch around your flower bed and garden and under shrubs and trees You can also find a local landscaper to help.
+Mulch looks nice and helps keep water from evaporating as quickly, and ensures that the water is getting down to the roots.